nateraw/Lda2vec-Tensorflow/README.md

 You can also just `pip install lda2vec` (Last updated 2/28/19)

+### Pretrained Embeddings
+This repo can load a wide variety of pretrained embedding files (see [nlppipe.py](https://github.com/nateraw/Lda2vec-Tensorflow/blob/5d399a3f21dd3e9a2e84a6220d5f9e3147a3591b/lda2vec/nlppipe.py#L115) for more info).
+The examples are all using GloVe embeddings.
+You can download them from [here](https://github.com/stanfordnlp/GloVe).

 ### Preprocessing

 The preprocessing is all done through the "nlppipe.py" file using Spacy.
 Feel free to use your own preprocessing, if you like.